huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 ---
 Hamiltonian  with interaction can not always be solved exactly, the first few orders of perturbation theory cannot provide an adequate description of an interacting many-particle system.
 So we must find other methods to obtain all orders in perturbation theory.
 Luckily, we can get a formal solution through **Green's functions**.

-## 1. Definition, symmetry and physical significance of single-particle Green's function
+## 1. Definition, symmetry and physical significance of the single-particle Green's function
 ### 1.1.
 Definition
 <div class="box-info" markdown="1">
 <div class="title"> Single-particle Green's function </div>